List of Liberty ships (S–Samtyne): Samstrae

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 21 December 1943.
 She was launched on 16 February 1944 and delivered on 29 February.
 To the MoWT under Lend-Lease.
 Operated under the management of Headlam & Son.
 Sold in 1947 to Rowland & Marwood's Steamship Co. and renamed Sneaton, remaining under the same management.
 Requisitioned by the MoT in 1956 for use as a storeship during the Suez Crisis.
 She was scrapped at Shanghai in August 1967.

 Samstrule

 was built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 10 January 1944.
 She was launched on 5 February and delivered on 16 February.
 To the MoWT under Lend-Lease.
 Operated under the management of Elders & Fyffes Ltd. Sold in 1947 to Henry M. Thompson and renamed Artemisia.
 Operated under the management of Charles C. Arnell & Co.
 Sold in 1956 to Compania Comercial y Financiera Sudamericana, Panama and renamed Allergia S. Operated under the management of Runciman Ltd. Reflagged to Lebanon in 1962 and placed under the joint management of Bassani SpA and W. Runciman Ltd. Sold in 1966 to Euros Shipping Co.
 Ltd. and renamed Marina.
 Reflagged to Panama and operated under the management of Internacional de Comercio y Navigation.
-Reflaggged to Somalia in 1969.
+Reflagged to Somalia in 1969.
 She was scrapped at Shanghai in March 1970.